lakshyakaviya/Local-Projection-and-VAR/README.md

    each residual stays paired with its instrument value, preserving the `cov(z, u^ffr)` correlation on which identification depends.
-8. **shocks.csv format.** The file ships with `year, quarter, mp_shock` columns (not the `YYYYQN` string the task sheet describes); a quarterly index is constructed from the `year` and `quarter` columns.
+8. **shocks.csv format.** The file ships with `year, quarter, mp_shock` columns (not the `YYYYQN` string the PDF describes); a quarterly index is constructed from the `year` and `quarter` columns.

 ## Key results